AuziMan/soccernow/readme.md

 - referee changes
 - time changes

+#### By making one call each day, I am able to display the upcoming games *in the useres current timezone* (timezone conversion logic I developed) and also update the results of the games that have already occured.

+#### A marjor update I would like to implement is 'live updates'

+#### I can do this by making 4 calls per game to check for any updates such as goals, substitutions, etc

+#### Unfortunatly this would not be as live as I would like, a user would be able to track the progress of a game in a delayed fashion.

 #### After making a successful call to the public API and retrieveing all upcoming games for the current leages, I perform schema validation to ensure all fields I intend to use on the frontend are present and in the corrent format.